-The constraints of an internship abroad
+The Constraints of an Internship Abroad

 Many people praise the merits of doing an internship in Vietnam!
 However, it should not be forgotten that this comes with a whole lot of constraints for the student.
 The decision to do an internship abroad must be the result of careful consideration, taking into account all the negative aspects of the issue so as not to go off track.

 - When doing an internship, remuneration can vary depending on the company, country and skills.
 First of all, an internship should be seen as an opportunity to gain experience.
-And if the need arises, it is strongly advised to find out in advance about possible gains so as not to have any unpleasant surprises.

 An internship in Vietnam can be considered an opportunity if you know how to use it well.
 The very fact of having completed an internship abroad implies that you have international experience in a particular field and a solid knowledge of a foreign language.
 In short, writing in your CV that you have already completed an internship abroad is significant to recruiters in the future.
-In fact, it says a lot about the student.

 - International experience is a valuable asset for companies seeking to expand their market abroad.

 - Working in a foreign country also allows you to discover new things and visit interesting places in the country during your free time.